Dynamic Indicators of Basic Early Literacy Skills

 - Did we meet our literacy goals this year?

-The testing materials consist of grade-level booklets for each student and a set of display materials.
-Most testing is done one on one with each student and takes approximately 5-10 minutes per student.
+The testing materials consist of grade-level scoring booklets - one for each student - and a set of display materials – one for each test administrator.
+Most testing is done individually with each student and takes approximately 3-8 minutes per student.
 Student scores are used to determine how each student is doing in relation to a benchmark goal that is predictive of later reading success.
 The benchmark goals are criterion-referenced.
 Each measure has an empirically established goal (or benchmark) that changes across time to ensure students’ skills are developing in a manner predictive of continued progress.
-The goals are the same for all students learning to read in English.
-Current research indicates that the goals are equally predictive for native English speakers and for English language learners.
-DIBELS 6th Edition Goals, DIBELS Next Recommended Goals and DIBELS Next Former Goals are available for download.

 Benchmark testing with DIBELS can help determine which students are at risk for later reading difficulties.
 Students who receive supplemental instructional support should be progress monitored.
 The assessment used to monitor progress should align with the instructional priorities of the supplemental reading instruction.
 For example, if a student’s area of weakness is identified as fluency with connected text then monitoring with Oral Reading Fluency (ORF) is the best option since ORF measures reading fluency.
 See our Big Ideas in Beginning Reading pages for information on targeting instruction and the relationship between assessment and instruction.